 Please keep in mind that participating in an internship is unlike any other course because it involves significant preparation and expectations are set early on in the placement process.
 Students cannot withdraw from the internship once preparations are finalized.

-Regular communication with the Internship Coordinator for the internship seminar.
+Regular communication with the Internship Coordinator throughout the internship placement.

 Either 20-22 hours (part-time) or 32-35 hours (full-time) at the internship site each week.